Azure-Samples/azure-spring-boot-samples/servicebus/spring-cloud-azure-stream-binder-servicebus/servicebus-topic-binder/README.md

 ## Verify This Sample

-1. Verify in your app’s logs that a similar message was posted:
+1. Verify in your app’s logs that similar messages were posted:

 ```shell
 ...